zinkronz/mxmapidoc/mxm-api/dispose-code-api.md

 # DISPOSE CODE API

+This API shows us about the dispose code for pick up and delivery jobs and shows the dispose status

 ### URL = [https://mxmapi.unixus.com.my/api/disposecode/{mode}](https://mxmapi.unixus.com.my/api/disposecode/{mode})

 #### {mode}  is string that need to fill with parameter

 ### Method = POST

 ### PARAMETER